 As the NDP is progressed through the plan making process, the AA process will be continued by the competent authority, GNI, in tandem and will inform the decision-making process in terms of any likely significant impacts arising from the NDP on Natura 2000 sites.

 This report contains the findings of the assessment which was carried out on the draft NDP.
-It also contains recommendations for modifications to objectives and/or policies where applicable to prevent any risk of impact to all Natura 2000 sites arising from implementation of the NDP.

 1.7 Data Sources